I'm a provider

 Lung tumors - Early stage lung tumors are typically treated surgically.
 Patients with early stage lung cancer who are not surgical candidates may be candidates for radiation treatment with curative intent.
 Cryoablation is being investigated in patients who are medically inoperable, with small primary lung cancers or lung metastases.
 Patients with more advanced local disease or metastatic disease may undergo chemotherapy with radiation following resection.
 This is rarely curative but rather seeks to retard tumor growth or palliate symptoms.

 Renal cell carcinoma - Localized renal cell carcinoma (RCC) is treated by radical nephrectomy or nephron-sparing surgery.
 Prognosis drops precipitously if the tumor extends outside the kidney capsule, since chemotherapy is relatively ineffective against metastatic RCC.

 Pancreatic cancer - Pancreatic cancer is a relatively rare solid tumor that occurs almost exclusively in adults and is almost always fatal.
 Surgical resection of tumors contained entirely within the pancreas is currently the only potentially curative treatment.
 However, the nature of the cancer is such that few tumors are found at such an early and potentially curable stage.
 Patients with more advanced local disease or metastatic disease may undergo chemotherapy with radiation following resection.
 This is rarely curative but rather seeks to retard tumor growth or palliate symptoms.

 There are several cryoablation devices cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process for use in open, minimally invasive or endoscopic surgical procedures in the areas of general surgery, urology, gynecology, oncology, neurology, dermatology, proctology, thoracic surgery and ear, nose and throat.
 Examples include:

 POLICYCryosurgical ablation may be considered medically necessary to treat localized renal cell carcinoma that is no more than 4 cm in size when either of the following criteria is met:

-Cryosurgical ablation is considered investigational as a treatment of benign or malignant tumors of the breast, lung, pancreatic cancer, or other solid tumors or metastases outside the liver and prostate, and to treat renal cell carcinomas in patients who are surgical candidates.
+Cryosurgical ablation is considered investigational as a treatment of benign or malignant tumors of the breast, lung, pancreas, or other solid tumors or metastases outside the liver and prostate, and to treat renal cell carcinomas in patients who are surgical candidates.